Taylor Swift’s Eras: Her Artistic Evolution

 This era is characterized by her short blond hair, short skirts, New York City, sunglasses, and seagulls soaring through clear blue skies.

-On the Eras Tour, Taylor performs Style, Blank Space, Shake it Off, Wildest Dreams, and Bad Blood in the 1989 set, wearing a brightly-colored two-piece sequin set.
+On the Eras Tour, Taylor performed Style, Blank Space, Shake it Off, Wildest Dreams, and Bad Blood in the 1989 set, wearing a brightly-colored two-piece sequin set.

 6. reputation Era